Adalbertstraße

 The Adalbertstraße is a street in the Maxvorstadt, the district 3 of the Bavarian capital Munich.
 The street, which had been paved in 1825, was named in 1829 after Prince Adalbert of Bavaria (1828-1875), the fourth son of Ludwig I of Bavaria.
 Previously the Adalbertstraße had been called Letzte Straße ("Last Street"), since it formed the northern end of Maxvorstadt.

 Route

-The Adalbertstraße runs from Ludwigstraße, north of the main building of Ludwig-Maximilian-University, westwards to Tengstraße.
+The Adalbertstraße runs from Ludwigstraße, north of the main building of LMU Munich, westwards to Tengstraße.
 It crosses at right angles several streets of the geometrically implemented urban expansion.
-It leads past the, 1866 to 1869, Old North Cemetery.
+It leads past the 1866-to-1869 Old North Cemetery.
 At its western end, the Adalbertstraße encounters the Tengstraße, southeast of the Church of St. Joseph.